Crystals for set-valued decomposition tableaux: Second construction

 \subsection{Tensor products}

-In this final section we make some observations about a possible tensor product for $\sqgln$- and $\sqqn$-crystals.
+This section investigates a tensor product for $\sqgln$- and $\sqqn$-crystals.
 This can be defined by reusing the same tensor product rules as for $\gl_n$- and $\q_n$-crystals.
-The resulting construction is at least algebraically natural, though it is no longer motivated by the representation theory of an associated quantum group.
+The resulting construction is algebraically very natural, although it is no longer (directly) motivated by the representation theory of an associated quantum group.

 \begin{theorem} Suppose $\cB$ and $\cC$ are $\sqgln$-crystals.
-Then the set $\cB \otimes \cC = \{ b \otimes c : b\in \cB,\ c\in \cC\}$ has a unique $\sqgln$-crystal structure in which $ \weight(b\otimes c) := \weight(b) + \weight(c) $ and
+Then the set $\cB \otimes \cC = \{ b \otimes c : b\in \cB,\ c\in \cC\}$ has a unique $\sqgln$-crystal structure in which $ \weight(b\otimes c) = \weight(b) + \weight(c) $ and